UCAS Track is the best way to confirm your university place with us – it is worth checking even if you didn't meet the required grades.

-Call our Confirmation and Clearing Hotline on 0333 241 6929 to speak with our Admissions team about the Clearing process and your application to study with us this September.
-Our Admissions department is open Monday to Thursday 09.00 – 17.00 and Fridays 09.00- 16.30.
+When Clearing opens you will be able to call our Confirmation and Clearing hotline to speak with our Admissions team about the Clearing process and your application to study with us this September.
+Our Admissions department is open Monday to Thursday 09.00–17.00 and Fridays 09.00–16.30.

 For more information on Clearing and advice on whether Clearing is for you, please visit the UCAS website.

 What is Adjustment?